Sharing authentic, engaging social media content that features patients while staying 100% HIPAA-compliant isn’t as complicated as you may think.

 We know that in everything you do in your practice, patient safety and comfort come first.
 Here at My Social Practice, we believe that same level of responsibility and patient care is vital in social media marketing as well.

-Snap a pic with our iOS/Android Publisher app, and you’ll be prompted to text a link to the patient included in the photo to ask for their approval to share it.
+Snap a pic with our iOS/Android dental social media app, and you’ll be prompted to text a link to the patient included in the photo to ask for their approval to share it.
 Your patient will be guided through a few intuitive, easy-to-understand steps to give you permission to share the photo to your practice’s social media accounts.

 People like to do business with people they know, and the My Social Practice provides the best way to share content that showcases the people and culture of your practice, all in 100% compliance with HIPAA.
 Discover how easy it is to start growing your practice with social media by requesting a free demo!